misterhat/tyler/README.md

 # tyler
 Pack and unpack level maps with tilesheets.
-Level maps consists of a 2 dimensional array, with each tile being specified as `[x, y]`, a position on the tilesheet image (*tilesheet.png* by default). tyler can receive maps and a tilesheet to turn them into level images and accept level images and turn them into a level maps and a tilesheet.
+Maps consists of a 2 dimensional array, with each tile being specified as `[x, y]`, a position on the tilesheet (*tilesheet.png* by default). tyler can receive maps and a tilesheet to pack into level images, as well as accept level images to unpack into maps and a tilesheet.

 ## Requirements
  * Python 3